dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    given to the faith of the state, together with the arbitrary principles on which the late house acted, were matters that concerned the people.
 They therefore brought their complaints before the present house from different parts of the state by memorial.
-Those memorials exhibit a charge of' delinquency against the late house and call on the present house to redress the injury by undoing an just act.
+Those memorials exhibit a charge of delinquency against the late house and call on the present house to redress the injury by undoing an unjust act.
 This is the ground the memorials go on.
 But it happens in this case that the matter of right is interwoven with a matter of interest.
 All the settled parts of Pennsylvania which carry on trade with the city and draw from thence